15 Best Things To Do In Japan: What To Do For Fun In Japan

-It’s hard to make a list of the best things to do in Japan, because there are just so many fun and interesting things to see and do in this island country.
+It’s hard to make a list of the best things to do in Japan, because there are just so many cool and fun activities in this country.

-Every island in Japan is interesting, but most of the best tourist sights for a first timer are in the cities of Osaka, Kyoto, and Tokyo.
+Every island in Japan is interesting, but as a first timer, many of the best sights and activities for tourists are in the cities of Osaka, Kyoto, and Tokyo.

 There’s a huge variety of cultural attractions here, both old and new.
-You can ride a futuristic bullet train through the city, and visit a medieval Samurai castle in the same day.
+You can ride a futuristic bullet train through the city and then explore an ancient temple or Samurai castle in the same day.

 We’ve visited Japan a bunch of times over the years, but it never gets old.
 It’s one of our favorite countries in the world to travel.